 Tests may be advised to clarify the diagnosis and to rule out other hormone conditions.

 - Blood tests may be taken to measure certain chemicals (hormones).
-For example, a test to measure the male hormone testosterone and luteinising hormone (LH) which tend to be high in women with polycystic ovary syndrome (PCOS).
+For example, a test to measure the male hormone testosterone and luteinising hormone (LH) which tend to be high in women with PCOS.

 - An ultrasound scan of the ovaries may be advised.
 An ultrasound scan is a painless test that uses sound waves to create images of structures in the body.
 The scan can detect the typical appearance of PCOS with the many small cysts (follicles) in slightly enlarged ovaries.